ufal/npfl114/tasks/q_learning.md

 During evaluation in ReCodEx, three different random seeds will be employed, and you will get a point for each setting where you reach the required reward.
+The time limit for each test is 5 minutes.